Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Experiments

 \subsection{Analysis}

 \paragraph{Overall Performance:} As displayed in \figref{fig:results}, the benefits provided by our approach can be appreciated on all datasets.
-Compared to cross-entropy, our metric-guided prototype models improve the AC by $3\%$ on NYUDv2 and S2-Agri, and up to $9$\% and $14$\% for CIFAR100, and iNat-19 respectively.
-The hierarchical inference scheme of \citet{redmon2017yolo9000} performs on par or better than our methods for NYUDv2 and S2-Agri, while Soft-labels perform well on CIFAR100 and NYUDv2.
-Yet, only the metric guided prototype approach brings a consistent reduction of the hierarchical cost across the four datasets.
-This suggest that arranging the embedding space consistently with the cost metric is a robust way of reducing a model's hierarchical error cost.
+Compared to the \texttt{Cross-Entropy} baseline, our model improves the AHC by $3\%$ on NYUDv2 and S2-Agri, and up to $9$\% and $14$\% for CIFAR100, and iNat-19 respectively.
+The hierarchical inference scheme \texttt{YOLO} of \citet{redmon2017yolo9000} performs on par or better than our methods for NYUDv2 and S2-Agri, while \texttt{Soft-labels} perform well on CIFAR100 and NYUDv2. \LOIC{Yet, metric guided prototypes brings the most consistent reduction of the hierarchical cost across all tasks, datasets, and class hierarchies configurations.} This suggest that arranging the embedding space consistently with the cost metric is a robust way of reducing a model's hierarchical error cost.
+We argue that these results, combined with its ease of implementation, make a strong case for our approach.

-While being initially designed to reduce the AC, our methods also improve the ER by $3$ to $4$\% across all datasets compared to the cross-entropy baseline.
-This indicates that cost matrices derived from the class hierarchy can indeed help neural networks to learn better representations.

-\paragraph{Prototype Learning:} We observe that our unguided learnt prototype approach Free-proto outperforms the Deep-NCM method.
-This suggest that defining prototypes as the centroids of their class representations might actually be disadvantageous.
-As illustrated on \figref{fig:viz:protshape}, the positions of the embeddings follow a Voronoi partition \citep{fortune1992voronoi} with respect to the learnt prototypes rather than the prototypes being at the centroid of representations.
-A surprising observation for us is that Free-proto consistently outperforms the cross-entropy, both in terms of AC and ER.

-\paragraph{Computational Efficiency:} Computing distances to prototypes is comparable in terms of computation time to computing a linear mapping.
-Consequently, both training and inference time are equivalent when using the cross-entropy or guided-proto-disto, which is $2\%$ faster.
+While being initially designed to reduce the AHC, our method also provides a relative decrease of the ER by $3$ to $4$\% across all datasets compared to the cross-entropy baseline.
+This indicates that cost matrices derived from the class hierarchies can indeed help neural networks to learn richer representations. \paragraph{Prototype Learning:} We observe that the learnt prototype approach \texttt{Learnt-proto} consistently outperforms the \texttt{Deep-NCM} method.
+This suggests that defining prototypes as the centroids of their class representations might actually be disadvantageous.
+As illustrated on \figref{fig:viz}, the positions of the embeddings tend to follow a Voronoi partition \citep{fortune1992voronoi} with respect to the learnt prototypes of their true class rather than prototypes being the centroid of their associated representations.
+A surprising observation for us is that \texttt{Learnt-proto} consistently outperforms the \texttt{Cross-Entropy} baseline, both in terms of AHC and ER. \paragraph{Computational Efficiency:} Computing distances between representations and prototypes is comparable in terms of complexity than computing a linear mapping. \LOIC{The scaling factor in $\Ldisto$ can be efficiently obtained as described in the Appendix.} \LOIC{In practice, we observed that both training and inference time are identical for \texttt{Cross-Entropy} and \texttt{Guided-proto}: most of the time is taken by the computation of the embeddings.}